shadowspawn/forest-arborist/README.md

     cd ~/sandpit
     fab recreate ~/snapshot1 myTempRepo

-## Working With Branches

-You can specify the starting branch when you make the clone:

-    fab clone --branch develop ssh://user@host:/path

-There are commands to make a new branch and to switch to an existing branch:

-    fab make-branch feature/bells
-    fab switch master

-The branch commands operate on the _free_ repositories, and not the pinned or locked repositories.
-(See next section.)

 ## Dependent Repository Types

 Some of the repositories you work with are actively developed along with the seed repo,